sai-dev/sai-server/README.md

 - `lambda`: lambda value
 - `visits`: visits value in Leela Zero engine
 - `number_to_play`: number of self-plays to play
-- `game_count`: self-plays with this settings
+- `game_count`: self-plays actually played with these settings
-- `emabled`: 1 if enabled, 0 otherwise
 - `priority`: priority value

 ## games